OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 The `allowCustomDataForDataTypeAny` property is a boolean data type.
 Setting this value to `true` allows a custom function to accept data types as parameters and return values.
 To learn more, see [Custom functions and data types](custom-functions-data-types-concepts.md).

+> [!NOTE]
-Unlike most of the other JSON metadata properties, `allowCustomDataForDataTypeAny` is a top-level property and contains no sub-properties.
+> Unlike most of the other JSON metadata properties, `allowCustomDataForDataTypeAny` is a top-level property and contains no sub-properties.
 See the preceding [JSON metadata code sample](#json-metadata-example) for an example of how to format this property.

 ### allowErrorForDataTypeAny